mittalshivam2709/Doctor-Assist/README.md

     Ensure that the port used is 3000 for the client and 3001 for the EMT chat.
 Modify CORS origin URL if necessary.

+## How to Contribute

 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`.
 3. Make your changes and commit them: `git commit -m 'Add new feature'`.